-Hello, this is Hamamoto from TIMEWELL.
-Today I want to discuss export control — something that no company conducting overseas transactions can avoid.
-Specifically, I want to focus on the core of export control: export classification.
+Hello, I'm Ryuta Hamamoto from TIMEWELL.
+Today I want to discuss export control — something no company conducting overseas transactions can avoid.
+Specifically, I want to focus on the core of export control: export classification (regulatory classification determination).
 We will walk through the forms provided in METI's guidelines, one by one.

 "We don't deal in specialized machinery, so it doesn't apply to us."
 "Honestly, the procedures are confusing and I don't really understand them."